 • Administer complex wound care that involves multiple steps multiple times per day and may include wounds infected with germs that could affect other family members.

 Qualifying to get help for someone else to come in to perform these tasks is difficult.
 It’s not as easy as it seems.
-Though children may qualify for Medicaid is a federally aided state-operated program that provides medical benefits for low incomes people who meet specified eligibility criteria.
-Individual states determine the benefits covered, program eligibility, rates of payment for providers, and methods of administering the program.
-More benefits (i.e., no earned income) resources are not available to them in the rural area.
+Though children may qualify for Medicaid benefits (i.e., no earned income) resources are not available to them in the rural area.
 The same is even becoming true for adults as the wages for paying nurses are not as competitive for those doing home health in rural areas as in urban areas.
-The lack of efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals More resources may be related to wage issues surrounding travel pay vs. hours worked.
+The lack of healthcare resources may be related to wage issues surrounding travel pay vs. hours worked.
 Travel time between patients is paid as mileage only.
 Therefore, long hours driving between patient homes (sometimes over a hundred miles on back roads) results in long days but limited pay for actual hours worked.
 That leaves paying a caregiver yourself and competing with the wages the local hospital or healthcare clinics are paying.

 All these factors influence the increase we’re seeing in family and friends being sent home to do nursing care that registered nurses do in hospitals.
 The impact is that they do the best they can, but they often make mistakes and infections develop or other complications occur.
 Patients are re-admitted, and hospitals are left losing thousands of dollars annually due to readmissions occurring within 30 days of discharge.

 All because families are not trained members of the medical profession and cannot be expected to function as one with one lesson on “how to.”
 They need more training.